How to Split a String by a Delimited Char in SQL Server?

 Change compatibility level to 130

-Now run this code to get the required result.
+Now run this code to get the required result:

-DECLARE @string_value VARCHAR(MAX) ;
+DECLARE @string_value VARCHAR(MAX);

-SET @string_value='Monroy,Montanez,Marolahakis,Negley,Albright,Garofolo,Pereira,Johnson,Wagner,Conrad'
+SET @string_value='Monroy,Montanez,Marolahakis,Negley,Albright,Garofolo,Pereira,Johnson,Wagner,Conrad';

 SELECT * FROM STRING_SPLIT (@string_value, ',')

-Output from “split_string” build_in function
+Output from the “STRING_SPLIT” built-in function

 CREATE FUNCTION [dbo].[split_string]